IB15/camera-pose/README.md

 **Guidline for using a set of user-generated uncalibrated sequence images**
-- This program is proper only for making a 3D camera pose, if you provide the distance between 4 real scene points.
+- This program is suitable for making a 3D camera pose, if you provide the distance between 4 real scene points.
 If you don’t provide any additional information, the output will be a 2D map.
 - This program available for only 2 photos, taken in 2 different position with the same camera.
 If there are more than 2 photos, you have to modify the main program.
-- The sequence images must be close enough to create point correspondances between atleast 6 points.
+- The sequence images must be close enough to create point correspondances between at least 6 points.

 **INITIAL SET-UP**
-- The main program is "Camera_Pose.m"
+- The main is "Camera_Pose.m"
 - Set all folders and files as Matlab directory path

 **CAMERA CALIBRATION**